krosespencer/mywebsite/README.md

 # mywebsite
 Learning HTML + CSS by building out my website.
 Started Feb 2021.
+Deployed in the first week of March 2021.

 Doing a lot of Googling.